kontent-ai/sync-sdk-net/README.md

 > [!IMPORTANT]
+> This SDK is currently in beta and may undergo breaking changes before being released into production.
+>
-> This SDK is a work in progress.
-For existing sync API functionality in .NET, use delivery SDK v18.x.
+> For stable sync features, use the latest production release of delivery SDK (18.3.0), which includes them.
+> From version 19 of delivery SDK (currently in beta) onwards, the sync features will only be available using this standalone SDK.

 # Kontent.ai Sync SDK for .NET